 Our understanding of early play texts today depends not only on literary and archival research, but also on practical research — on the present-day live performance of early plays.
 Some early drama scholars call it “performance-based research,” since the revival performances can yield crucial insights on which to build our academic writing; some scholars call it “performance-as-research,” because they consider the performances in themselves to be equivalent to, and as valuable as, academic writing.
 If done right — and, most importantly, done well — these revival performances can bring a deep, personal understanding of early plays into, or close to, our living bodies and voices.

-Below, this page includes information about (and links to) productions of early English plays that I have directed (for a narrative of my other work as a performer, playwright, and deviser, click here).
+Below, this page includes information about (and links to) productions of early English plays that I have directed (for a narrative of my other work as a performer, playwright, and deviser, prior to 2014, click here).

 Mankind